This basketball coaching article was written by University of St. Thomas (MN) assistant coach Josh Rodenbiker.

-Coaching is a wonderful profession, but it also can be a challenging one.
+Coaching basketball is a wonderful profession, but it also can be a challenging one.
 Getting a start in the profession is not always easy, so making a great first impression is critical.
-Young assistant coaches are not entitled to anything and must earn it day in and day out.
+Young assistant basketball coaches are not entitled to anything and must earn it day in and day out.

 Simply put, these are the M.A.I.N. things for young assistants to live by.

 In 2013, in my first meeting as a student assistant basketball coach at St. Thomas, our head coach, John Tauer, offered this advice: “If you want to be successful in this position, the most important question you can ask daily is, ‘how can I help?’”
 I will never forget Coach Tauer’s words, and I believe that every coaching staff member should ask that question regularly.

 Our job as assistant basketball coaches is to help the head coach in whatever way we can.
 Frequently asking, “how can I help?” is a great start.
 Head coaches have many different jobs that they are responsible for, and taking just one thing off their plate each day can be very helpful.
 Assistant coaches ought to do a little more so that the head coach can focus on what is really important in running his/her program.

 The bottom line is, be the kind of assistant basketball coach you would like to have if you were a head coach.

 What can you do to improve on something that the program already does?
 What can you do for the basketball program that has never been done before?

 If a young assistant basketball coach is only doing the bare minimum or if he/she is not doing their work well, chances are they will not be around in coaching very long.
 When you are just getting your feet wet in coaching, it is of the utmost importance that you find different ways to add value to the program that you are a part of.